deepakgonda/angular-image-viewer/projects/angular-image-viewer/README.md

   },
   btnIcons: {                       // The icon classes that will apply to the buttons.
 By default, font-awesome is used.
     zoomIn: {
-      classes: 'fa fa-plus',        // this property will be used for FontAwesome and other libraries to set the icons via the classes - choose one: classes or text
+      classes: 'fas fa-plus',        // this property will be used for FontAwesome and other libraries to set the icons via the classes - choose one: classes or text
       text: 'zoom_in'               // this property will be used for Material-Icons and similar libraries to set the icons via the text
     },
     zoomOut: {
-      classes: 'fa fa-minus',
+      classes: 'fas fa-minus',
       text: 'zoom_out'
     },
     rotateClockwise:  {
-      classes: 'fa fa-repeat',
+      classes: 'fas fa-repeat',
       text: 'rotate_right'
     },
     rotateCounterClockwise:  {
-      classes: 'fa fa-undo',
+      classes: 'fas fa-undo',
       text: 'rotate_left'
     },
     next:  {
-      classes: 'fa fa-arrow-right',
+      classes: 'fas fa-arrow-right',
       text: 'arrow_right'
     },
     prev:  {
-      classes: 'fa fa-arrow-left',
+      classes: 'fas fa-arrow-left',
       text: 'arrow_left'
     },
     fullscreen:  {
-      classes: 'fa fa-arrows-alt',
+      classes: 'fas fa-arrows-alt',
       text: 'fullscreen'
     },
     reset:  {
-      classes: 'fa fa-undo',
+      classes: 'fas fa-undo',
       text: 'restore'
     }
   }